Holter monitor (24h)

 Continue your normal activities while wearing the monitor.
 You may be asked to exercise while being monitored if your symptoms have occurred in the past while you were exercising.

-There is no special preparation for the test.
 Your doctor will start the monitor.
-You'll be told how to replace the electrodes should they fall off or become loose.
+You'll be told how to replace the electrodes if they fall off or get loose.

 Tell your doctor if you are allergic to any tape or other adhesives.
 Make sure you shower or bathe before you start the test.
 You will not be able to do so while you are wearing a Holter monitor.